 How Can I Protect Myself Against Ticks?

-Because many species of tick are able to live through the winter, it’s important to make sure you’re protected from these pesky pests year round.
-Working with a professional pest control service is one of the best ways to ensure you and your family are safe no matter what the season.
+Working with a professional pest control service is one of the best ways to ensure you and your family are safe no matter the season.
 At MosquitoNix, we offer a residential pest control service that covers ticks so you can have peace of mind.
-A licensed professional will come to your home, perform a comprehensive assessment, and create a treatment plan that’s specific to you and your family’s needs.
+A licensed professional will come to your home, perform a comprehensive assessment and create a treatment plan for your and your family's needs.
+Contact us today to get started and request a free estimate!

 Comments will be approved before showing up.